jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

   child starts as `wrapper > >(systemd-cat ...)
 2>&1 &`, not as a pipeline,
   so `$!` is the wrapper and, through `exec catalina.sh run` and catalina.sh's own `exec java`, the JVM; in a pipeline `$!` would be the `systemd-cat` process.
+The `systemd-cat` PID itself is `$!` right after `exec {fd}> >(systemd-cat ...)`, so the launcher opens that descriptor first, records the PID, and starts the wrapper writing to the descriptor.
 Rocky 8 ships bash 4.4, and `wait -n` takes PID arguments only from bash 5.1, so the launcher runs a plain `wait -n` and, each time it returns, checks the four JVM PIDs and the four `systemd-cat` PIDs with `kill -0`.
 A dead `systemd-cat` is treated like a dead Tomcat, because the